 Tippu Sultan, the tiger of Mysore, also left his mark in Badami in the 18th century.
 Enamored by its beauty and the strategic location, he built forts around the existing ruins on the northern and southern sandstone hills.
 He built granaries and the treasury in the north fort and a watch tower in the south fort.

-Chalukyas were benevolent rulers, and under their patronage of religions, arts, and the Kannada language flourished.
-They were responsible for building numerous temples in and around Badami, including the magnificent Badami cave temples.
-The dynasties that came after the Chalukyas continued this trend and the temple building flourished.
+Chalukyas were benevolent rulers, and under their patronage, religions, arts, and most importantly, the Kannada language flourished.
+They were responsible for building numerous temples in and around Badami, including the magnificent rock-cut cave temples.
+The dynasties that came after the Chalukyas continued this trend, and the temple building flourished.
 As a result, hundreds of beautiful temples, big and small, and dedicated to a variety of gods, now dot the landscape of Karnataka and the surrounding regions.

 Cave Temples of Badami – Masterpieces of Chalukya Temple Art

-Carved out of the red sandstone hills overlooking the beautiful Agastya Lake, the four caves temples of Badami standout among the cave temples in India – including Ajantha-Ellora caves, Karla caves, Elephanta caves, and Barabar caves – because of the stunning scenic beauty around them, colorfulness of red sandstones in which they are carved, and the beauty of the carvings.
+Carved out of the red sandstone hills overlooking the beautiful Agastya Lake, the four caves temples of Badami standout among the cave temples in India (which include Ajantha-Ellora caves, Karla caves, Elephanta caves, and Barabar caves) because of the stunning scenic beauty around them, colorfulness of red sandstone in which they are carved, and the beauty of the carvings.

 The cluster of four caves are next to each other and connected via flights of steps and labeled accordingly as Cave – 1 to Cave – 4 based on the sequence of approach to the caves.
 In other words, you would visit Cave – 1 first and Cave – 4 last.